tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Cleenseau Region/Ganboa.md

 * [[Erdu]], the spokesperson
 * [[Unai]], a noted herbalist and healer, chiefly responsible Ganboa's reputation
-* [[Koldo]], a reclusive druid who is well respected in the town but rarely talks to non-lizardfolk

 %%^Campaign:None%%
 ### People in, or based in Ganboa